The science of B2B cold email subjects that convert (+ examples)

 So we analyzed the subject lines from millions of cold outreach campaigns to find out what works, and what doesn’t.

-In this article, you’ll learn 6 proven tactics of cold email subject lines with > 80% open rates, plus a list of high-conversion subject lines from real campaigns.
+In this article, you’ll learn 6 proven tactics of cold email subject lines with > 80% open rates, plus a list of high-conversion subject headers from real campaigns.

 6 tips to write a B2B cold email subject line

-Instead of sifting through hundreds of subject line examples, learn how to write yours from scratch.
+Instead of sifting through hundreds of subject heading examples, learn how to write yours from scratch.

 You’ll be able to better target it to your prospects and consistently hit your goal of higher open rates.

-So here are 6 tips to write B2B cold email subject lines that convert, based on a real study of successful campaigns.
+Here are 6 tips to write B2B cold email topic lines that convert, based on a real study of successful campaigns.

-Tip 1: Keep your subject short and sweet
+Tip 1: Keep your subject line short and sweet

-Your email subject line should be between 1-8 words.
+Your email subject heading should be between 1-8 words.
 (Yes, even 1-word subject lines are successful!)

-In fact, we found that open and reply rates decrease on average with every extra word you add to a subject line:
+In fact, we found that open and reply rates decrease on average with every extra word you add to an email subject label :

 Why is this?